-Both Mailchimp and Mailjet offer some basic automation features, which are good for companies that mostly just want to create basic autoresponders where emails are automatically sent after a set time period.
+Both Mailchimp and Mailjet offer powerful automation features, which are good for companies that mostly just want to create autoresponders and workflows where emails are automatically sent out in sequences.

 In Mailchimp, automation workflows are called “customer journeys.”
 They let you send emails to contacts who take an action like joining a list or buying a product automatically, and you can chain together actions and emails.

-Mailjet also lets you build basic autoresponders, but that’s about it.
+Mailjet also lets you set up autoresponders and build workflows.
+However, Mailjet doesn’t offer as many prebuilt “automation scenarios” (which are the equivalent to Mailchimp’s customer journeys) as Mailchimp does.
 You can pick from a small selection of automation scenarios (e.g. joining a list, updating their contact information), and then you can schedule an email sequence to send them with time delays in between them.

 Finally, since Mailjet is such a developer-friendly platform, there are actually third-party tools that integrate with it to offer advanced automation features if you need them.
 It’s a bit cumbersome, but a nice option to have if you think you might need them later on.